Vitamin B6: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Does vitamin B6 interact with other nutrients?

 Vitamin B6 is converted to its active (functional) forms in our bodies with the help of riboflavin, niacin and zinc.
-Having good amounts of these micronutrients in our diets, particularly riboflavin, in our diets, is important to ensure that our bodies can use vitamin B6 in their functions.
+Having good amounts of these micronutrients in our diets, particularly riboflavin, is important to ensure that our bodies can use vitamin B6 in their functions.

 What happens if I have too little vitamin B6?